sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 ## Project and setup

 The project is a simple implementation of a working URM.
-The goal is to write a project cabaple of executing files in the URM notation:
+The goal is to write a project capable of executing files in the URM notation:

 ```
 X: []